JohnDavidPadua/Lib-Docs/README.md

-Here's an enhanced and more unique version of your **Library Management API** documentation, incorporating additional features, structural improvements, and modern terminologies for clarity and uniqueness:

----

 # 📚 **Library Management API**

 The **Library Management API** is an advanced backend service designed to streamline library operations, ensuring a smooth user experience for librarians and book enthusiasts.
 This API enables **secure access**, **role-based functionality**, and **intelligent resource management** for users, books, authors, and their relationships.